 If you have any questions or concerns regarding your rights and confidentiality please contact Dr. Karen Gould at 215-881-7577.

-Psychological services welcomes all students and embraces a philosophy respectful of diversity.
+Counseling and Psychological Services welcomes all students and embraces a philosophy respectful of diversity.
 We are supportive of students' gender identity, sexual orientation, race, ethnicity, cultural and religious backgrounds, and abilities.
 We are committed to helping all students deal with discrimination and identity issues.

 If you have any questions regarding our commitment to diversity please contact Dr. Karen Gould at 215-881-7577.